 Notwithstanding the nature of the products sold by Damcott, we considered that the image featured was sensual, and the ad overall was sexually suggestive but not explicit.
 The size of the poster and the location on a main high street meant that it was likely to attract some attention.
 Although we understood that the ad in question did not have a placement restriction, we noted that it had been placed more than 100 m away from schools located in the area.
 We therefore considered that the ad had not been inappropriately placed and that it was not irresponsible.

-We investigated the ad under CAP Code (Edition 12) rule 1.3 1.3 Marketing communications must be prepared with a sense of responsibility to consumers and to society.
-(Responsible advertising), but did not find it in breach.
+We investigated the ad under CAP Code (Edition 12) rule 1.3 (Responsible advertising), but did not find it in breach.

 No further action necessary.